Table of contents

 Zpacks Duplex Review: The Zpacks Duplex offers interior space and minimal features in a non-freestanding design, much like the Lunar Duo.
 However, it’s over a pound lighter and has superior weather resistance – although you’ll pay nearly twice the price for the weight savings.

-Big Agnes Tiger Wall UL2 Solution Dye Review: The Tiger Wall UL2 shares the Lunar Duo’s durability and comfort, making it a solid option for solo hikers or pairs with similar needs.
-It’s slightly lighter, easier to set up, and has better weather resistance, but at the cost of a smaller interior and a higher price tag.
+Big Agnes Tiger Wall UL2 Review: The Tiger Wall UL2 shares the Lunar Duo’s durability and comfort, making it a solid option for solo hikers or pairs with similar needs.
+It’s slightly lighter, easier to set up, and has similar weather resistance, but at the cost of a smaller interior and a higher price tag.
 We also love the Tiger Wall UL3, which is even roomier for hiking pairs.